Rigidity of wonderful group compactifications under Fano deformations: Introduction

 \section{Introduction}

 Throughout this paper, we work over the complex number field.
-A smooth projective variety $X$ is said {\em rigid} if for any smooth projective family over a connected base $ \sX \to B$ with one fiber $\sX_{b_0}$ isomorphic to $X$, then all fibers $\sX_b$ are isomorphic to $X$.
-For example, the projective space $\mbP^n$ is rigid, as any K\"ahler manifold homeomorphic to $\mbP^n$ is isomorphic to $\mbP^n$ by a result of Hirzebruch-Kodaira and Yau.
+A smooth projective variety $X$ is said to be {\em rigid under projective deformation} if for any smooth projective family over a connected base $ \sX \to B$ with one fiber $\sX_{b_0}$ isomorphic to $X$, then all fibers $\sX_b$ are isomorphic to $X$.
+In this article, by {\it rigid} without further qualification, we will mean {\it rigid under projective deformation}.
+The projective space $\mbP^n$ is rigid by the characterization of projective spaces (\cite{KO}).
 But in general, the rigidity is a strong property which is difficult to check.
 We refer to surveys \cite{S} and \cite{H06} for an account of the history and the development of this problem.

-To show the rigidity of a smooth projective variety $X$, it is natural to prove first that $X$ is {\em locally rigid}, namely $\sX_b \simeq X$ for all $b$ in an open neighborhood of $b_0$.
-By Kodaira-Spencer deformation theory, a smooth Fano variety $X$ is locally rigid if and only if $H^1(X, T_X)=0$.
+To show the rigidity of a smooth projective variety $X$, it is natural to prove first that $X$ is {\em locally rigid}, namely $\sX_b \simeq X$ for all $b$ in an analytic open neighborhood of $b_0$.
+By Kodaira-Spencer deformation theory and by Akizuki-Nakano vanishing theorem(\cite{AN}), a smooth Fano variety $X$ is locally rigid if and only if $H^1(X, T_X)=0$.
 The latter can be effectively computed in many concrete cases.
-For example, rational homogeneous spaces $G/P$ or more generally regular Fano $G$-varieties are locally rigid (\cite[Proposition 4.2]{BB96}).
+For example, rational homogeneous spaces $G/P$ or more generally spherical Fano manifolds without color are locally rigid (\cite[Proposition 4.2]{BB96}).